NikolasGoulios/get_next_line/README.md

-Thats a read me file that will be published with my project.
-But i dont really know how to do it.
-Lets find out tho.

 Get Next Line

 This is a personal project focused on implementing a function to read and return the next line from a file or input stream.
 The primary goal is to handle varying input lengths and ensure efficiency and robustness in reading data line by line.